top of page

 Applying Soil Amendments

 When using blood meal in the garden, it is important to follow proper application techniques and take necessary precautions.
 This includes adhering to recommended dosage and application rates, as excessive use can lead to nitrogen burn and damage plants.
-Incorporating blood meal into the soil before planting or using it as a side dressing around established plants ensures that the nutrients are available to the root systems.
+Incorporating it into the soil before planting or using it as a side dressing around established plants ensures that the nutrients are available to the root systems.

 Following the recommended application rates and guidelines is crucial to prevent nutrient imbalances and maintain plant health.
 Additionally, if practicing organic gardening, using certified organic blood meal ensures the integrity of your organic garden.